Let’s Talk About Affiliate Stuff

 Basically, all this means is that the reader needs to know if the blogger is making money when they link to a product.

 At the moment, it is important for me to make some sort of income through this blog.
 Writing content, making videos, and researching about topics takes up a lot of time!
 So considering that I work a full-time job AND am a student trying to finish my school work, making a few bucks just makes sense to keep things going.
 Plain and simple.

 I want you to know how I use affiliate links and sponsored items here on Holistic Health Herbalist.
 So, whaddya say?
 Are you ready for the scoop?

 Now I want to explain about the use of affiliate links on Holistic Health Herbalist.
 What are affiliate links?
-I use two main types of affiliate programs on my blog:
+I use four main types of affiliate programs on my blog:

 1. Amazon Affiliate Links

 Amazon.com offers a very small commission on products sold through their affiliate links.
 Prices are exactly the same for you if your purchase through an affiliate link or a non-affiliate link.
 If I link to Amazon with a special code embedded in the link and a reader purchases an item through that link, then I get a small percentage of the sale.
 It has no effect on you whatsoever.